History of Wrigley Field: Major renovations (1922–23)

 By 1922, William Wrigley had decided that after nine seasons, both the seating and the playing field of cozy Cubs Park were ready for a major expansion.
 Rather than rebuilding the grandstand from scratch, Wrigley hired original architect Zachary Taylor Davis to make the expansion around the existing structure.
 The grandstand would be sliced into three pieces, with the home plate section placed on rollers and moved roughly 60 feet west (away from right field), and the left field section about 100 feet northwest.
 Both gaps were to be filled in with more seating, resulting in a significantly longer grandstand and the noticeable "dog leg" shape of the stands on the first base side visible to this day.
 Additionally, the foul ground and the height of the fence in front of it would be reduced by additional rows of box seats added in front of the existing grandstand.
 The diamond and the foul lines would be rotated 3 degrees counterclockwise from their earlier orientation, allowing for those extra box seats.
 Home plate was moved with the center section of the original grandstand; in the current configuration, the original location is in the vicinity of the first base coaches box.

 The relocation of the grandstand would make right field far more spacious than before, even with the addition of new bleachers in right field from the corner to the center field scoreboard.
 The old wooden bleachers in left field were to be dismantled and replaced with newer steel-framed wooden seats like those being installed in right field.
 The renovations would boost the park's capacity from roughly 18,000 to 31,000.
 Its dimensions would be roughly 320 feet in left field, 318 in right, and 446 feet to straightaway center.

-Work on the renovations began in December 1922 and were completed in time for the 1923 season opener.
+Work on the renovations began in early December 1922 and was completed in time for the 1923 season opener.
 The changes were of such magnitude that many publications of the time referred to the "new" Cubs Park.
-Fans flocked to the park, and attendance shot up to 703,705 for the 1923 season, although this was once again only good for second-best in the National League.
+Fans flocked to the park, and attendance shot up to 703,705 for the 1923 season, although this was once again only good for second-best in the National League as the pennant-winning Giants drew 820,780.
 On the field, however, the Cubs remained also-rans.
 The team drifted aimlessly through the middle of the standings in 1923 and 1924.
 By 1925, the Cubs found themselves commemorating their fiftieth season in the National League by finishing last for the first time (which in 1925 meant eighth place).